bikematrix/documentation/docs/installation.md

 # Installation

-You can install Bike Matrix Web Components using either npm or by including it directly via CDN.
+You can install Bike Matrix Web Components using npm, including it directly via CDN, or from the Shopify App Store.

 ### NPM